Azure/aks-engine/examples/networkpolicy/README.md

 ## Cilium

-The kubernetes-cilium deployment template enables Cilium networking and policies for the ACS-engine cluster via `"networkPolicy": "cilium"` or `"networkPlugin": "cilium"` being present inside the `kubernetesConfig`.
+The kubernetes-cilium deployment template enables Cilium networking and policies for the AKS Engine cluster via `"networkPolicy": "cilium"` or `"networkPlugin": "cilium"` being present inside the `kubernetesConfig`.

 ```json
   "properties": {